ppy/osu-wiki/news/2024/2024-07-28-the-perennial-concludes.md

     <iframe width="95%" style="aspect-ratio: 16 / 9;" src="https://www.youtube.com/embed/XRG7ewQExew" frameborder="0" allowfullscreen></iframe>
 </div>

 Grand finals this year was a brand new matchup; APAC RADIANT and together we are terrific had not faced off all tournament long.
-With Bob losing to APAC RADIANT in the winners’ finals, together we are terrific had a tough opponent awaiting them in the losers’ grand finals.
-Bob was the second seed out of qualifiers and had made it all the way to winners’ finals, while together we are terrific was the sixth seed out of qualifiers and dropped down to losers’ bracket in the quarter finals.
+With Bob losing to APAC RADIANT in the winners' finals, together we are terrific had a tough opponent awaiting them in the losers' grand finals.
+Bob was the second seed out of qualifiers and had made it all the way to winners' finals, while together we are terrific was the sixth seed out of qualifiers and dropped down to losers' bracket in the quarter finals.
 Even still, together we are terrific managed a stunning 7-2 victory over Bob.

 Even more stunning was the first bout of grand finals; together we are terrific managed to force the bracket reset over the yet-undefeated APAC RADIANT with a 7-5 scoreline.
 For some on together we are terrific, this win was a long time coming; their captain, tekkito, has been third and second place in the Perennial 2021 and 2022, so victory here would finally mean the win after four years of effort.
 Unfortunately for together we are terrific, the members of APAC RADIANT wanted the win just as much, having never made the podium before 2024.
 APAC RADIANT took an early break point in the bracket reset and kept up the pressure, ultimately snatching victory with a 7-4 scoreline in the bracket rest.